10 years warranty

 One of the reasons you might be shopping with us is that you recognise the superior quality of our pieces.
 And just as we want our furniture to be the best you can find, we want our promise to you to be equally superior.
 That’s why, while most furniture manufacturers only offer a 1 year warranty, we offer a 10 year warranty.
 Please go to our terms to read the full warranty policy.

-We offer free 30-day returns to customers in the 48 contiguous United States.
+We offer 365-day returns to customers in the 48 contiguous United States.
 We created this policy as part of our ongoing effort to provide a hassle-free shopping experience, enabling you to transform your living space into your own personal showroom, and try your favorite design in the comfort of your own home before making a long-term commitment.
-Please note that not all products are eligible for free returns.
-To see whether a product is eligible go to the product details section of the product page.

 Buy now, pay later with 0% APR